Yagavi1994/Your-Horoscope/README.md

 - As a first-time user, I want to be able to determine my zodiac sign based on my month of birth.
 So that I can engage with content that is relevant to me without prior knowledge of astrology.
 - As a first-time user, I want to choose my zodiac sign from a list.
 So that I can see specific insights related to my sign.
-- As a first-time user, I want the app to be colorful, have images and engaging.
+- As a first-time user, I want the app to be colorful, have images, animations and engaging.
 So that my experience learning about my zodiac traits is fun and visually appealing.
 - As a first-time user, I want to choose the day for which I want to know my horoscope.
 So that I can get insights for specific days, past, present or future.
 - As a first-time user, I want easy options to navigate back or exit the app.
 So that I can have a smooth user experience without feeling stuck in any part of the app.
 - As a first-time user, I want to see an attractive logo when I open the app.
 So that I can easily recognize and remember the app.
 - As a first-times user, I would like a personalized feel of my name being used inside the application.
 - As a first-times user, I would like a simple and clear options to enhance usability and reduce confusion.
 - As a first time user, I would like to see some confirmation if I have successfully exited out of the application.
+- As a first time user I would like clear instructions and feedback to rectify if I make any mistake.

 ### Frequent Player: